Ms. 45 (1981)

 Thana takes to carrying the titular gun everywhere.
 She cuts up her attacker’s body and starts depositing it in various parts of the city in black trash bags, an idea she gets in a moment that Ferrara beautifully tells with a few quick edits and a rack-focus to a trash can where she works.
 Ms. 45, with minimal retooling, could be a powerful silent film.
 Again carrying a reputation as Ferrara the brute, he shows here that he was always a stylist–that the little dance Christopher Walken’s kingpin does in King of New York is just a hint of Ferrara’s grace.

-Too predictably, Thana has a nosy landlady (one who kind of oh-my-god talks like Walken), and there's a nosy dog Ferrara loses his nerve over.
-And, sure, some elements are too broad even by the rules established by the picture's own Times Square fable parameters.
+Too predictably, Thana has a nosy landlady (one who kind of oh-my-god talks like Walken), and there’s a nosy dog Ferrara loses his nerve over.
+And, sure, some elements are too broad even by the rules established by the picture’s own Times Square fable parameters.
 But, man.
 Thana starts shooting men for being, essentially, men.
 We listen as guys talk about why they decided not to have that vasectomy after all, about how they would love an introduction to the foxy girl who just walked into the party.
-There are Arab guys, and Chinese guys, and a Superfly pimp, naturally, but most of all there are white guys.
+There are Arab guys and Chinese guys, and there’s a Superfly pimp, naturally, but most of all there are white guys.
 Yet Thana is indiscriminate, and so is Ferrara in identifying that men are of a breed–they say and do things that are hurtful to women, possibly without meaning to.
-Still, it might be fruitful to diagram each of Thana's victims and their chosen avatars: the baseball mascot, the cowboy, the gym teacher.
+Still, it might be fruitful to diagram each of Thana’s victims and their chosen avatars: the baseball mascot, the cowboy, the gym teacher.

 The brilliance of Ms. 45 is that it suggests we’re doomed, that there’s no real hope for understanding between the sexes–the best that can ever be arrived at is a sort of queasy armistice, ever on the verge of disintegration.
 Thana finds herself: she begins dressing provocatively, slathering on lipstick a shade we used to call “fuck-me red,” and in the film’s final set-piece at a masquerade party, she goes as a nun in full habit.
 When a paramour starts to go down on her in the backroom (“The mound of Venus!” he declares), he lifts her skirt to discover every man’s hetero nightmare of a giant penis: that .45, strapped to her thigh.
 In her subsequent rampage, I was reminded more than once of a line from Jim Jarmusch’s Dead Man where William Blake raises a gun and asks his prey if he knows his poetry.
 In Thana’s death at the tip of a knife one of her female co-workers brandishes like another erect penis, Ferrara presents a difficult-to-watch betrayal during what is essentially Thana’s third rape–this one finally fatal.
 Lund plays it remarkably, her mouth a red gash, her eyes registering that what finally lays her low isn’t the men she’s identified as the tormentors of her sex, but a sister-in-arms who’s better learned the camouflage and the rules of the game.